gauthavite/DiffusionNetDragCoeff/README.md

 ## How to Run

 1. Update the configuration parameters in `config.py` as needed.
-2. Run the following command to start training or testing:
+2. Run the following command to start training:
    ```bash
    python main.py